mgmeyers/obsidian-style-settings/README.md

 **[This CSS Snippet](obsidian-default-theme.css) can be used to adjust every CSS variable of the default Obsidian theme.**

 Configurable settings are defined by comments within CSS files beginning with `/* @settings`.
 These comments must contain YAML with `name`, `id`, and `settings` properties.
-Style Settings will scan all CSS loaded by Obsidian for these comments.
-Obsidian will load CSS from the `snippets`, `themes`, and `plugins` directories under your vault's configuration directory (`%yourVault%/.obsidian/`).
+Style Settings will scan for these comments in all CSS loaded by Obsidian from the `snippets`, `themes`, and `plugins` directories under your vault's configuration directory (`%yourVault%/.obsidian/`).
 Please see the [Obsidian Docs](https://help.obsidian.md/Home) for more information.

 For example, adding this to a CSS snippet in your vault's snippets directory (`%yourVault%/.obsidian/snippets`):